cutenode/good-first-issue/README.md

 The table of projects which are _currently_ supported.

 <!--
-  This comment is automatically updated with `npm run markdown` Please do not manually update these contents
+  Content below is automatically updated with `npm run markdown` Please do not manually update these contents
 -->
 <!-- AUTO-GENERATED-CONTENT:START (PROJECTS:path=./data/projects.json) -->